 Catherine Ann’s mother, Isabel, was diagnosed with vascular dementia after she had a stroke in 2008.
 Isabel hasn’t been able to live on her own since then, and Catherine Ann and her brother co-cared for their mother until 2012.
 “At the beginning it was really important to her to have meaning and purpose and contribute to the homes she was in.
 I would call her the house manager.
 She would do the laundry and clean.
 She loved doing it.”

 Isabel is now in the terminal stages of dementia.
 Catherine Ann, having cared for her mother through the progress of her disease, has lived through many iterations of caregiving.
 “It’s not as intense now as it was before.
-When was younger and mom was more active, sometimes she’d be awake at night and so I could easily spend all night with mom and be up all day with the baby...
+When [my daughter] was younger and mom was more active, sometimes she’d be awake at night and so I could easily spend all night with mom and be up all day with the baby...
 Now, really, for mom, it’s a different kind of ensuring quality of life.
 Her speech is very limited so interaction with her means being in the room, but it’s a different kind of time commitment,” she said.

 Caregivers experience more distress

 According to CIHI analysis, more than 4 out of 10 caregivers (45%) of seniors with dementia exhibit symptoms of caregiver distress — almost twice as many when compared with caregivers of seniors without dementia (26%).
 38% of caregivers express the symptoms of distress, anger or depression and 21% feel unable to continue their caring activities (compared with 19% and 12% for caregivers of seniors without dementia, respectively).